What is the paleo diet?

 For many people, these foods cause adverse effects like issues with managing blood sugar, low energy levels, food cravings, IBS and other digestive problems, autoimmune reactions, and more.
 On top of that, they contain less vitamins, minerals, protein, and antioxidants than other paleo approved foods do, so it’s best to get your calories from foods that are more beneficial.

 More details on exactly which foods are and aren’t paleo can be found on the Ultimate Paleo Guide website here.
-Other articles on the UPG website are also available that further explain why some foods like bread, beans, and milk are not paleo.
+Other articles on the UPG website further explain why some foods like bread, beans, and milk are not paleo.

-If you are on-the-go or grocery shopping and need to quickly reference a list of which foods are paleo approved, check out the new paleo diet mobile app “Is It Paleo?” here.
+If you are on-the-go and need to quickly reference a list of which foods are paleo, check out the paleo diet mobile app “Is It Paleo?” here.